 The Heiltsuk are Indigenous people of the Central Coast region in British Columbia, centred on the community of Bella Bella located on Campbell Island approximately 550 kilometers north of Vancouver.
 The Heiltsuk population has grown steadily over the past 20 years to over 2,400 members.
-The objective of the Tiny House project is to address the urgent housing shortage issue and represents an important opportunity for the Heiltsuk Nation to demonstrate their ability to design, construct and maintain culturally and environmentally appropriate housing.
+The objective of the compact housing project is to address the urgent shortage of affordable housing.
+It represents an important opportunity for the Heiltsuk Nation to improve their ability to design, construct and maintain culturally and environmentally appropriate housing.
 Construction started in the late summer of 2018.
 Builders Without Borders is providing project management services + training local workers.

 One solution are 384 sq.ft. tiny housess that meets a need in the community providing independent living for individuals, couples and young families.
 A new 64 lot subdivision was completed in late 2017 to accommodate further housing requirements including four tiny homes.
 The remaining phases of the subdivision will address home designs for larger families.

 The tiny house drawings were completed by John Ryder an Architectural student.
 Scott Kemp, a registered Architect with considerable experience with Aboriginal communities, was engaged to authenticate the design and monitor the construction process.
 The project’s design goal is to develop culturally appropriate and environmentally adapted housing and to support the development of a local economy through the production of local materials and the development of marketable skills within the community.

 A contractor was engaged with residential home construction experience in remote locations including Bella Bella.
 BWB has participated in budgeting and scheduling including construction training component and developing contractual language that realizes the project goals while being fair to all parties.